SystemFw/blog/content/staging/paxos-failures.md

 attempt is in progress.
 This gives us a uniform strategy to deal with all kinds of errors or uncertainty: we will just attempt the write again.
-Assuming there are no more than `f` failures, eventually an attempt will either succeed, or it will be a no-op if another attempt has succeeded unbeknownst to us.
+Assuming there are no more than `f` failures, eventually an attempt will succeed, either setting the value, or with a no-op if another attempt has succeeded unbeknownst to us.

  We'll call each attempt a _proposal_, and it will have the value `v` we're trying to write, and a _proposal number_ `n`.
 Proposal numbers